Last Updated on March 19, 2021 by Julia Wilson

 Why do cats need FMT?

 While there is still little research on fecal microbiota transplants in cats (read here on the first FMT in cats), it has shown promise in both humans and dogs.
 FMT is used to treat Clostridium difficile colitis in people which is caused by an overgrowth of bacteria of the same name.
-This bacteria (shortened to C. difficile or C. diff.) release toxins which cause inflammation of the intestines leading to chronic diarrhea, abdominal cramps and fever.
+This bacteria (shortened to C. difficile or C. diff.) release toxins that cause inflammation of the intestines leading to chronic diarrhea, abdominal cramps and fever.
 The success rate of fecal microbiota transplants in humans with C. diff is between 85-90% for the first treatment and up to 100% after a second treatment.

 Veterinarians will try several methods to treat chronic diarrhea in cats.
 It is classified according to how it responds to a particular treatment, such as: